laoban-dev/laoban/README.md

 ### option `-v`
 Only used when debugging to help work out what are legal variables

+### option `-g`
+Rather like '-a' in that it does not display any commands.
+Instead it outputs the 'generation plan': the directories that will be processed in parallel.

+### option `-t xxx`
+Sets the maximum number of items executed at once, so that the computer doesn't get over loaded.
+This overrides the setting in laoban.json

 ## status
 The idea of `status` is to give a way to visualise what is happening across all the sub projects